schoenemeyer/WRF3.8.1-in-Azure-Batch/README.md

 ## Contents of the lab

-In this lab  you will learn how to deploy the Python SDK for Azure.
+In this lab  you will learn how to run WRF in Azure Batch using the Python SDK for Azure.
+Sinmply follow the steps below.
+The whole exercise should be finished in 30 min, if you have your account credential etc. ready.

 1. Install Microsoft Azure SDK for Python  https://github.com/Azure/azure-sdk-for-python
 2. Install BatchLabs for monitoring jobs in Azure Batch